If one can judge a year by the amount of changes taking place, 2012 is sizing up to be a big one.

 There is hope, however.
 If we improve our game, chiropractors may be able to better protect themselves than other professions due to, once again, simple math.
 Our volume is lower, our claims are smaller, our numbers are fewer.
 So, presently, the only reason we are an audit target is due to the facts that (a) through random auditing, everyone is a target and (b) if we do not improve our chiropractic billing, coding & documentation, we are an easy target.

 Chiropractors, we CAN change that last part!
 You CAN improve your billing, coding and documentation.
 Take a SEMINAR and educate yourself.
 Stay updated on the latest trends.
 It is possible to both maximize your reimbursements AND minimize your audit risk.
-For those interested in how your clinic may benefit from this, fill out a Practice Analysis Questionnaire and I will contact you to see how I can be of assistance.
+For those interested in how your clinic may benefit from this, fill out a FREE Practice Analysis and I will contact you to see how I can be of assistance.

 The first step, however, for all of us, is to admit that we MUST do something to improve: for our practice, for our patients and for our profession!